OPERA FROM THE ROYAL OPERA HOUSE

 October 26 – Abbott and Costello Meet Frankenstein

 Rough Cuts Review

 Rough Cuts Review is an open screen night for North Carolina filmmakers.
-The evening is an opportunity for filmmakers to show Rough Cuts of works-in-progress on the Big Screen, and to engage in conversation with other local filmmakers and the public about the material.
+The evening is an opportunity for filmmakers to show Rough Cuts of works-in-progress, and to engage in conversation with other local filmmakers and the public about the material.
 Joe Partin, Cinema Studies professor, will lead the filmmaker and audience members in a respectful discussion about the work.